- Sales CRM is a software program that helps you engage with prospects at every touchpoint throughout the sales process.

 - Automatically go from one call to the next with Power Dialer.

 - Use smart queues to plan your entire day.

 3. Collaborate with team members – Shared Team Inbox

-- Collaborate over emails by simply using @mention and notify the team member.
+- Collaborate over emails by simply using @mention and notifying the team member.

-- Gain insights and have conversation with context with conversation history.
+- Gain insights and have conversations with context with conversation history.